cython/cython/docs/src/tutorial/numpy.rst

 =======================

-You can use NumPy from Cython exactly the same as in regular Python, but by doing so you are loosing potentially high speedups because Cython has support for fast access to NumPy arrays.
+You can use NumPy from Cython exactly the same as in regular Python, but by doing so you are losing potentially high speedups because Cython has support for fast access to NumPy arrays.
 Let's see how this works with a simple example.